 Our strategies are complex works of art (we'd like to think so anyway).
 Yours will be too, and you will have to use a lot of processes and tools to get this complex execution right.

-Luckily, there are a lot of softwares that can help you - project management softwares, feedback softwares that enables you to put documentation in the cloud and more.
+Luckily, there is a lot of software that can help you - project management software, feedback software that enables you to put documentation in the cloud and more.

 Below is a simple process you would use to design the execution process of building a funnel.

 8 Stages of Building a Digital Sales Funnel

 Always start with the big picture.

 Once you have a strategy, move on to mocking up some page designs, followed by writing and copywriting.

 It is always helpful to have a copywriter trim and tease your words to suit your message (remember writers and copywriters are not the same thing).